behemphi/behemphi.github.io/_posts/2016-07-30-delightful-local-development-environments-with-chef-and-vagrant-part-5.md

 ## Configuring `sshd`

 We are going to dive a bit deeper in configuring `sshd` by manipulating a template for its configuration and using attributes to fill in template values.
-This is somewhat contrived to show you these important features of a cookbook, so do not reason from this as you can with the use of the default recipe.
+This is somewhat contrived to show you these important features of a cookbook.
+Good practices will be explicitly called out.
+If something is not explicitly mentioned,  do not reason from it.

 ### Scaffolding